Kolguyev Island: Report by Trevor-Battye

-Geography
+Geography and environment

 The approximately circular-shaped island has a diameter of 80 km and is 3,497 km2 in area.
 The highest point on the island is at 166 m (545 feet).
-The vast wetland consists of many bogs and morainic hills, covered by vegetation characteristic of the tundra.
-Notably, a proposed subspecies of the Candle Larkspur, Delphinium elatum ssp. cryophilum, is only found on this island, but its distinctness from the mainland population is disputed.

 There is only one inhabited settlement on the island, Bugrino, located on the southeast coast.
 Nenets form the majority of the population, with fishing, reindeer farming and trapping being their main economic activities.
 Oil and gas are also present.

 Climate

 Kolguyev Island has a tundra climate (Köppen ET) with an August mean of only 8.3 C. February is the coldest month, with a mean of -11.5 C. Because of its maritime location, Kolguyev Island experiences seasonal lag.
 Precipitation is higher in summer and autumn than in winter and spring, with the island receiving 331 mm of precipitation in total.